RamenVentures/Operating-Manual/README.md

 We're rational optimists who believe that technology is creating abundance and making the world a better place.

 ### Our Mission
-To massive abundance through technology.
+To create massive abundance through technology.

 ### Our Strategy
 Startups that go after the hardest problems in the biggest markets are the ones that change the world.
 But Canada has a funding gap.
 Truly ambitious companies look incredibly risky at the start.
 Canada needs more angels, especially those who have helped build world-class companies, to suspend disbelief and help these companies when they are just starting.